 17:11 My days are past, my purposes are broken off, even the thoughts of my heart.
 17:12 They change the night into day: the light is short because of darkness.
 17:13 If I wait, the grave is mine house: I have made my bed in the darkness.

 17:14 I have said to corruption, Thou art my father: to the worm [maggot] , Thou art my mother, and my sister.
 17:15 And where is now my hope? as for my hope, who shall see it?
 17:16 They shall go down to the bars of the pit [grave], when our rest together is in the dust.

 We are getting into some real solid meat about the meaning of Job; which is much deeper and different from what most religions teach.
 Please read this slowly and give it some serious thought.

 Bildad asks how long will Job regard his friends as stupid and lacking knowledge?
 He then assumes that Job is an evildoer and proceeds to list the awful fate of evildoers.

-Bildad is absolutely correct in his description of the fate of commandment breakers [COG Groups and brethren take note]; but he is in error in condemning Job, just because Job is suffering.
+Bildad is absolutely correct in his description of the fate of commandment breakers [brethren take note]; but he is in error in condemning Job, just because Job is suffering.

 Many religious folks fall into the same error as Job’s friends, in proclaiming that all sickness is the result of some sin!
-They simply did not understand Job. which is about the trials of the righteous.
-Instead it was Job’s friends and most religious people who were self righteous and NOT Job; who was faithful in all his sufferings!
+They simply did not understand Job. which is about the trials an d faithfulness of the righteous.
+Instead it was Job’s friends and most religious people, who are really self righteous ones and NOT Job; who was faithful in all his sufferings!